-The term 'person with a disability' can include those with the following conditions:
+The term 'disabled person' can include those with the following conditions:

 - a.
 Dyslexia and other specific learning difficulties - b.
 Mental health difficulties - c. 'hidden impairments' such as diabetes, asthma and sickle cell anaemia

 - d.
 Visual impairments

 - e.
 Hearing impairments

 - f.
 Mobility difficulties

 - g.
 Medical conditions including cancer and HIV/Aids from the point of diagnosis;

 - h.
 Social and other communication and learning difficulties such as autism, Asperger syndrome and ADHD/ADD.